UdaraAlwis/XFImageResourceMgmtDemo/README.md

+XFImageResourceMgmtDemo
+==============

 TechTalk: Cross Platform Image Resources Management in Xamarin Forms!
-==============

 This is the live demo code of my tech talk at Singapore Mobile .Net Developers, Singapore